 7. What is included in Peace Operations?
-Peace Operations refer to the UN Peacekeeping and UN

 Peace Operations refer to the UN Peacekeeping and UN Political Missions as mandated by the UN Security Council.
 These missions are mapped against DAC 5 code 15230.

 8. Does the definition of humanitarian expenses also relate to post conflict type of expenses as some entities are not directly involved in humanitarian work but may get involved post-facto?